 10 Better Than Band‑Aids: Surgical Tape That Adheres to Wet Surfaces

-Scientists at MIT are in the process of perfecting a surgical tape that can adhere to and seal wounds in seconds by using water the same way spider webs absorb water, resulting in a stickier insect grabber.
-It is a two-sided adhesive with an incredibly strong bond and has been successfully tested on pig skin and lungs.
-They used a polyacrylic acid to absorb the water and create a bond reinforced by gelatin that will break down harmlessly in the body as the wound heals.
-No need to schedule a second appointment for stitch removal or itchy rashes from adhesive medical tape.
-That sounds pretty great.[1]
+Researchers at MIT are fine‑tuning a surgical tape that can stick to and seal wounds in seconds by exploiting water the same way spider webs do.
+This two‑sided adhesive boasts an ultra‑strong bond; tests on pig skin and lungs have been successful.
+The tape uses polyacrylic acid to soak up water, creating a bond reinforced by gelatin that safely dissolves in the body as the wound heals.
+No more follow‑up appointments for stitch removal or itchy, adhesive‑induced rashes—just a swift, reliable seal.

 9 Step Back, Kevlar: Spider Silk Body Armor